The Ultimate Guide to Vegan Backpacking Food

 Vegan Jerky

-Just a few years ago “jerky” was an exclusively meat-based category, but today there are many plant-based vegan options.
-A few of our favorites brands are Primal Spirit Food, Louisville Vegan Jerky Co, and Jack & Friend’s.
+Just a few years ago, “jerky” was an exclusively meat-based category, but today, there are many plant-based vegan options.
+A few of our favorite brands are Primal Spirit Food and Louisville Vegan Jerky Co.

 Oloves packet